dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 15:00 Coffee Break

-15:30 Emanuelle Gentile (Princeton University): Enhanced simulations of low-level jets and moisture transport over the US great plains by directly prognosing momentum flux and using a generalised turbulence length-scale.
+15:30 Emanuele Silvio Gentile (Princeton University): Enhanced simulations of low-level jets and moisture transport over the US great plains by directly prognosing momentum flux and using a generalised turbulence length-scale.

 15:50 Adrian Lock (Met Office): Experiences and challenges for operational NWP in the turbulent grey zone.